Skip to content

 Regulatory hedging notice

-This playbook helps support FSI organizations in meeting expectations from FINRA Rule 4511 (books and records), FINRA Rule 3110 (supervision), FINRA Regulatory Notice 25-07 (generative-AI supervision), SEC Rule 17a-4(b)(4) and 17a-4(g) (records retention and third-party custody), SOX §§302/404 (internal control over financial reporting), GLBA 501(b) Safeguards Rule, FTC Safeguards Rule 16 CFR §314.4(c) (asset inventory and access controls), OCC Bulletin 2011-12 / Federal Reserve SR 11-7 (model risk management — inventory and accountable ownership), CFTC Regulation 1.31, NYDFS 23 NYCRR Part 500.07 / 500.16 / 500.17 (privileged access, incident response, asset inventory), NIST AI RMF 1.0 GOVERN 1.4 and GOVERN 1.6 (accountable AI inventory and roles), and ISO/IEC 42001:2023 where applicable.
+This playbook helps support FSI organizations in meeting expectations from FINRA Rule 4511 (books and records), FINRA Rule 3110 (supervision), FINRA RN 24-09 / Rule 3110 (generative-AI supervision), SEC Rule 17a-4(b)(4) and 17a-4(g) (records retention and third-party custody), SOX §§302/404 (internal control over financial reporting), GLBA 501(b) Safeguards Rule, FTC Safeguards Rule 16 CFR §314.4(c) (asset inventory and access controls), OCC Bulletin 2026-13 (formerly OCC Bulletin 2011-12) / Federal Reserve SR 26-2 (formerly SR 11-7) (model risk management — inventory and accountable ownership), CFTC Regulation 1.31, NYDFS 23 NYCRR Part 500.07 / 500.16 / 500.17 (privileged access, incident response, asset inventory), NIST AI RMF 1.0 GOVERN 1.4 and GOVERN 1.6 (accountable AI inventory and roles), and ISO/IEC 42001:2023 where applicable.

 A clean run of this playbook does not guarantee legal or regulatory compliance, does not replace independent supervisory review, does not substitute for the firm's written supervisory procedures, and does not by itself prove the absence of unknown agents in surfaces this playbook did not enumerate.
 Implementation requires organization-specific risk assessment, legal review, and integration with the firm's broader compliance program.
-Organizations should verify current Microsoft Learn documentation, sovereign-cloud feature parity, tenant-specific entitlements, and Entra / Microsoft 365 / Power Platform admin-surface availability at each cycle.
+Organizations should verify current Microsoft Learn documentation, tenant-specific entitlements, and Entra / Microsoft 365 / Power Platform admin-surface availability at each cycle.
 Numeric thresholds, SLA windows, sample sizes, and rotation cadences in this playbook are calibrated to the tenant baseline captured in PRE-04; they are not portable between tenants without recalibration.

 Why this playbook is foundational